Balerno line: Beginnings

 The Caledonian Railway was heavily committed to capital expenditure on a number of schemes, and the collapse of the banking house of Overend, Gurney and Company in June 1866 resulted in a financial crash, and money for railway construction was impossible to get.
 The subscriptions the Caledonian had acquired for the Balerno line were expended on other schemes that were already in progress.
-The company could see that it was not feasible to build the line at the time, and on 22 October 1867 the Board decided to abandon the work.
-An Act authorising the abandonment was granted on 26 July 1869.
+The company could see that it was not feasible to build the line at the time, and on 22 October 1867 the board decided to abandon the work.
+The Caledonian Railway (Abandonment, &c.)
+Act 1869 (32 & 33 Vict. c. cxxvi), authorising the abandonment, was granted on 26 July 1869.

 A second, and successful, attempt

 The following year the Board considered that the money markets had calmed, and they applied to renew the authorisation of the branch.
 This time they wished to extend it to Ravelrig, rejoining the Carstairs main line there and forming a loop.
-This was authorised on 20 June 1870, under the Caledonian Railway (Additional Powers) Act.
+This was authorised on 20 June 1870, under the Caledonian Railway (Additional Powers) Act 1870 (33 & 34 Vict. c. xliv).
 Once again the £50 daily penalty was applied, if the line was not opened by 20 December 1872.
 In fact construction difficulties in the narrow confines of the valley delayed matters.
-Col Rich inspected the line for the Board of Trade; he found some minor issues connected with the signalling arrangements, but he did not object to the opening of the line.
+Col. Rich inspected the line for the Board of Trade; he found some minor issues connected with the signalling arrangements, but he did not object to the opening of the line.
 Accordingly, it opened to traffic on 1 August 1874.
 Notwithstanding the overrun, the penalty was not applied.
 The contractor was Charles Brand of Melrose.

 The line was single, with a passing loop at Currie.
 The earlier Currie station on the main line was renamed Curriehill.
 At Balerno there was a moderately large goods yard on a southward spur of the branch line; this had earlier been intended as the passenger and goods terminus of the original dead-end branch line.
 The line had cost £134,000 to construct, of which land acquisition cost £26,800.
 The gradients were steep, and the Caledonian ordered a special design of 0-4-4T locomotive to handle trains on the line.
 Four locomotives of the type were ordered; one in particular generally handled the traffic on the line over several decades, number 419.
 That locomotive has been preserved at the Scottish Railway Preservation Society site at Bo'ness.

 The line in operation

 Timetables

-The passenger timetable gave 6 or 7 trains over the line between Edinburgh Princes Street and Midcalder.
+The passenger timetable gave six or seven trains over the line between Edinburgh Princes Street and Midcalder.
 One train, at 15:05 from Midcalder, was a main line train that ran through the Balerno line rather than on the main line.